 Please note that if you wish to change your card type from American Express to another type, or vice versa, it will be necessary to cancel the Futurepay agreement and create a new one.
 You will find the option to do this on your 5 Star page or once logged in to Worldpay.

 What are the terms of the free trial?

 If you would like to take up the offer of a free trial of the 5 Star Service you will need to provide us with your name and address.
 We need your email address to send you important information about your subscription (we will never share or distribute your email address to a third party).

 You will also need to have your payment card verified with our secure transaction partner Worldpay (there will be no charge) before you start listening to your forecasts.
 If you decide during the free trial that the service is not for you, simply cancel from your account homepage, or send your request to email@example.com and you will never be charged a penny.

 If you wish to continue subscribing you need do nothing - we will automatically begin collecting monthly payments at the end of the free trial period.
 After that you may cancel at any time you wish.The minimum subscription period is one month, payable in advance.

 I have tried several times to have my card authorised at Worldpay but the page will not accept my order.
 Can I call a telephone number or mail a cheque?

 At present we can only process payments through our online payment partners Worldpay and Paypal.
 If you are sure your card is good and that your issuing bank allows internet transactions, please try again.
-Most transaction refusals are due to the details supplied being incorrect.
-Double-check your card number, start and/or expiry date, security code and cardholder name before clicking on ‘continue’.
+Most transaction refusals are due to the details supplied being incorrect or Secure Customer Authentication not being completed.
+Double-check your card number, start and/or expiry date, security code and cardholder name before clicking on ‘continue’ and then comply with any requests from your card issuer to authorise th payment.
 If the problem persists and you are sure the details you entered are correct, you will need to contact your card issuer.